dovecot/documentation/source/configuration_manual/mail_location/imapc/index.rst

      .. dovecotchanged:: 2.4.0,3.0.0 Earlier versions had a "rfc822.size"
                          feature, which is now enabled by default.

+   ``no-metadata``

+     Disable the detection of the ``METADATA`` capability from the remote server. the client will receive a ``NO [UNAVAILABLE]`` response for any request that requires access to metadata on the remote server (the same happens if the server does not announce the capability at all).

    ``no-search``

      Disable searching messages using the IMAP ``SEARCH`` command.
 Instead, all